 👋 Social Component

 Knowing how to code is vital.
 But what makes the web go round?
 People.
-In this section we’ll show you how to up your coding game while linking up with fellow developers.
+In this section we’ll show you how to up web developer skills while linking up with fellow developers.

 The best part?

 Many of these meetups and social events are low cost or free.